nilroy/shibpurhub-provisioner/README.md

 `#./provisioner.sh --env <environment> --role <role> --name <servername>`

-> Note: Roles can be mongodb,elasticsearch or all (includes both mongodb and elasticsearch)
+> Note: Roles can be mongodb,elasticsearch or all (includes both mongodb and elasticsearch).
+Environment can be staging/prod.